courtneylee1321/eatssentials/Whats in your fridge/README.md

 ## Future Work
-* Login Page for users
+* Login and sign in page for users in order for the tailored recipes will be saved on the recipes tab for them to reference in the future
 * Functionality to save recipes to a user's account.
 This ensures a user would not have to repeatedly enter ingredients for particular recipes.

 ## Contributers